fbpx

 Day 2 - Delhi

-This morning, join the group for a walking tour around Old Delhi, which has been an important city in India for over 2000 years.
-Climb aboard a traditional cycle rickshaw and be driven through the colour and chaos of Delhi’s traffic.
-In the afternoon, learn about the Sikh religion at the Sheeshganj Gurudwara (Sikh Temple) and visit the Jama Masjid – Delhi's oldest and India’s largest mosque.
+This morning, your leader will take the group for a guided walking tour around Old Delhi.
+Climb aboard a traditional cycle rickshaw and be driven through Delhi’s lively streets.
+In the afternoon, you’ll learn about the Sikh religion at the Sheeshganj Gurudwara (Sikh Temple) and visit the Jama Masjid – Delhi's oldest and India’s largest mosque.

 Day 3 - Shimla

-Depart Delhi by train for the 4-5-hour journey across the state of Punjab to Chandigarh.
-From Chandigarh, you’ll travel by private vehicle to Shimla.
-On arrival, get your bearings and explore the town's faded colonial charm on an orientation walk with your group leader.
+Depart Delhi and hop aboard a train journeying across the state of Punjab to Chandigarh.
+From Chandigarh, you’ll travel by private vehicle to Shimla – the state’s capital, situated in the lower foothills of the Himalayas.
+When you arrive, you’ll have the chance to explore the town's quiet charm on an orientation walk with your leader.
+After, the rest of the afternoon and evening is free to explore at your own pace.

 Day 4 - Shimla